 4. SURROUND YOURSELF WITH GOOD PEOPLE AND GOOD VIBES

 Sounds obvious, but engaging a process which ultimately leads to being surrounded by your kind of people all pulling in the right direction and offering quality input may take some time but in the end will wholly improve your mindset, skills and performance.
 Plus the burden/workload will diminish on your part knowing that you have staff able to take on the work and carry out a good job.
-Nobody wants to be dealing with any draining colleagues or issues than absolutely necessary, so sift out the deadwood, position 'can do' people at the heart of your operation and watch the flowers bloom!
+Nobody wants to be dealing with any persistently draining colleagues or issues other than those that are absolutely necessary, so sift out the deadwood, position 'can do' people at the heart of your operation and watch the flowers bloom!

 5. TAKE TIME FOR YOURSELF

 Ones self is often overlooked when faced with working long hours and a deluge of issues requiring problem solving, yet absolutely vital.
 Work hard, stick to a plan and make it happen but always have that part of the day when you consider your own wellness in amongst the sometimes chaotic transport/distribution arena buzz.
 Think of yourself and your wellbeing as well as others.